hikemalliday/STABLESPythonGUI/README.md

 Parses all of your log files and writes the Yellow Text's into the local DB.
 ![Yellow Text Table Example](https://cdn.discordapp.com/attachments/1162507378340679751/1162509733429780531/image.png?ex=653c328e&is=6529bd8e&hm=3c685b7fde0e385d31d18773ef7955f7f807742a71158a1f21cde362974210ec&)

+# Dev Notes:
+I initially created the app without classes.
+I reached about two thousand lines of code, and the complexity started to increase.
+At this point a senior dev friend of mine suggested to use OOP to attempt to lessen complexity.
+So, I did a massive refactor and used classes.
+This is my second attempt at OOP (the first being a python based Checkers game).
+While it is certainly much easier for me post refactor to work on the program, I discovered that it is flawed.
+I implemented dependency injection, and I soon discovered that my program is ridden with 'circular dependency'.
+I had to devise some strange problem solving solutions that have some very bad 'code smell.'
+Regardless of this, I learned a lot (I even learned what dependency injection even means through googling direct problems I was encountering).
+Overall I am pleased with this program, as it provides a lot of value for me and my guildmates.

+I will likely re-write this program under the guidance of a senior dev friend of mine, in an attempt to really make it more profressional, as well as with a more modern looking UI.
+The library I used for the GUI (PyTkinter) is very easy to create with, but it looks like something straight out of 1997.

 - **Monitor logs for Yellow Texts (PvP kills) in real time:**

 Monitors the log file of the character you are playing.
 When a Yellow Text happens, the app will printscreen and dump a JPEG file in the local folder '/killshots'.